whitestone-no/Cambion/README.md

 # Cambion
-Cambion is a [Succubus](https://github.com/COCPORN/succubus) offspring providing a set of convenience functions for event handling.
+Cambion is a lightweight distributed application framework with multiple and pluggable backends, providing a set of convenience functions for event handling.
 This not only covers regular asynchronous events, but can also call methods on a subscriber synchronously and get data back.

-Uses a local loopback backend by default, but a [NetMQ](https://github.com/zeromq/netmq) backend is also available.
-Easily extendible to add support for other backends.
+It is an indirect fork of [Succubus](https://github.com/COCPORN/succubus)

 ## Installation